-In 2013, AAMI was re-accredited by the Committee on Accreditation of the American Board of Funeral Service Education (ABFSE) for the maximum term of seven years (2013-2020).
+In 2013, AAMI was re-accredited by the Committee on Accreditation of the American Board of Funeral Service Education (ABFSE) for the maximum term of seven vears (2013-2020).
+Re-accreditation is scheduled to occur in October 2020, subsequent years (2013-2020).
 Re-accreditation is scheduled to occur in October 2020, subsequent to this catalog's publication.